-In order to receive an endorsement in Special Education, the following must be met:
+To receive an endorsement in Special Education, the following must be met:

 - 1. Current Illinois Teacher's License - 2.
 Passing score on Learning Behavior Specialist test (LBS-I) - 3.
 Completion of any deficiencies in tests or coursework - 4.
 Completion of the following sequence of courses